 Issues will build gradually, with articles being added to the contents list as soon as they are ready.
 The ‘issue in progress’ is the issue that is open and to which we are adding new articles as soon as they are ready to be published.
 Issues are completed based on the volume of content and the journal’s individual publishing schedule.
 Once complete, an issue will be closed and will remain available to access via the journal’s ‘All issues’ link.
 Any new articles will then be placed in the next open issue.

-Why are we introducing continuous publication?
+Why have we introduced continuous publication?

 We are committed to making research available for the community as quickly as possible, which is beneficial for both readers and authors.